XenocodeRCE/DEObfuscar/README.md

 # DEObfuscar
 Open-source deobfuscator for 'Obfuscar' (http://obfuscar.codeplex.com/) written in C#.
-It does support some options (see bellow).
 Most deobfuscation is done through DEObfuscar but you first need to run the protected app into DE4DOT for some renaming process.

 # HowTo